-- 3.1.1 There shall be no point source emissions to air, water or land, except from the sources and emission points listed in table 3.1 - 3.1.2 The limits given in table 3.1 shall not be exceeded.
+- 3.1.1 There shall be no point source emissions to air, water or land, except from the sources and emission points listed in table 3.1. - 3.1.2 The limits given in table 3.1 shall not be exceeded

-Table 3.1 Point source emissions to air - emission limits and monitoring requirements Emission Point and Source Parameter Limit (including units) Monitoring Frequency and Standard or Method Stacks on Oxides of Nitrogen 500 mg/m 3 Annual monitoring engines Carbon monoxide 1400 mg/m 3 Suphur dioxide 350 mg/m 3 Monitoring equipment, techniques, personnel and Total volatile organic compounds including methane 1000 mg/m 3 organisations employed for the engine stack emissions monitoring programme (including the measurement of exhaust gas temperature) shall have either MCERTS certification or MCERTS accreditation (as appropriate).
-J Emission levels at Normal Temperature and Pressure and 5%O2, unless otherwise agreed in writing by the Agency Uncertainty allowance as stated in EA guidance LFTGN08 v2 2010.
-To ensure effective plume breakaway, minimum stack gas exit velocity shall be no less than 15 m/s or the gas exit temperature shall be no less than of 200°C Stacks on boilers burning biogas Oxides of Nitrogen No limit set None specified Auxiliary flare Oxides of Nitrogen No limit set Record of operating hours Pressure relief valves Biogas No limit set Weekly visual or remote monitoring to ensure valves is correctly seated.
+Emission Point and Source Parameter Limit (including units) Monitoring Frequency and Standard or Method Stacks on engines Oxides of Nitrogen Carbon monoxide 500 mg/m 1400 mg/m Annual monitoring S S Suphur dioxide 350 mg/m3 Total volatile 1000 mg/m3 organic 350 mg/m Monitoring equipment, techniques, personnel and organisations employed for the engine stack emissions monitoring programme (including the measurement of exhaust gas temperature) shall have either MCERTS certification or MCERTS accreditation (as appropriate).
+Uncertainty allowance as stated in EA guidance LFTGN08 v2 2010.
+To ensure effective plume breakaway, minimum stack gas exit velocity shall be no less than 15 m/s or 12 m/s where stack volume flow is less than 0.5 m3/s; OR The gas exit temperature shall be no less than 200°C Stacks on boilers burning biogas Oxides of Nitrogen No limit set None specified Auxiliary flare Oxides of Nitrogen No limit set Record of operating hours.
+Pressure relief valves Biogas No limit set Weekly visual or remote monitoring to ensure valves are correctly seated.